aussieyang/WDI7-Warmups/README.md

 Yang

 > **This is the programmers' jokes list.
-Feel free to add to it in your forked repo and request me to merge it into this copy.**
+Feel free to add to it in your forked repo and request me to merge it into the master copy.**

 > - ['hip','hip'] is a "Hip hip array"
 > - Definition of a programmer: 'A person who fixes a problem you didn't know you had, in a way you don't understand.'